lanking520/ADB-Class/Project 2/README.md

 - relation name

 ### Step 4 Remove Dupes and to the next cycle
+When the result obtained from stanfordNLP, these data would be stored in a list.
+Then the program would move on into next URL to extract query.
+The program would start removing duplicated items when all result obtained.
+The duplicated is determined by the relationEntities value.
+If both name existed in the list, we only keep the one with the higher probabilities.
+Then, the item would be eliminated if it is smaller than the threashold that user defined.
+After that, the program would check the number of items reach to the requirement or not.
+If the number is smaller than the number that user required, the program would move back to step 1 with the query that is not searched before.

 ## How you carried out Step 3